rlopezherrero/GFTMasterBigDataUPV/README.md

 ![Exercise architecture](img/architecture.png)

-Here you have a detailed architecture of the exercise
+Here you have a detailed schema of end-to-end architecture of the exercises:

 ![Exercise architecture](img/DetailedArchitecture.png)

 ## Course outline